ajyoon/bml-lang.org/content/docs/tools/deploying.md

 {% note() %}
 While CDN-hosted libraries are convenient, many prefer to self-host their dependencies for security, privacy, and reliability reasons.
-You can do this by downloading the bundle from [its source on the BML repo](https://github.com/ajyoon/bml/raw/master/dist/bml.bundle.js), or building it yourself below, and hosting it from your website directly.
+You can do this by downloading the bundle from the CDN or building it yourself, and hosting it from your website directly.
 {% end %}

 ## Building artifacts yourself